220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-1/README.md

       ![](./../images/class-encapsulation.png)

 - Inheritance
-   - Inheritance is a process of obtaining the data members and methods from one class to another class, plus can have its own is known as inheritance.
+   - Inheritance is a process of obtaining the data members and methods from one class to another class, plus can have its own [[METHODS, etc.]] is known as inheritance.
 It is one of the fundamental features of object-oriented programming.
    - Inheritance is a relationship between a superclass and its subclasses.
       - Super Class: The class whose features are inherited is known as a superclass (or a base class or a parent class).
       - Sub Class: The class that inherits the other class is known as a subclass(or a derived class, extended class, or child class).
 The subclass can add its own fields and methods in addition to the superclass fields and methods.